Celiac Disease: Fast Facts

 - Celiac disease can affect men and women of all ages and races.

-- It is estimated that 83% of Americans who have celiac disease are undiagnosed or misdiagnosed with other conditions.
+- It is estimated that up to 83% of Americans who have celiac disease are undiagnosed or misdiagnosed with other conditions.

 - 6-10 years is the average time a person waits to be correctly diagnosed.
 (Source: Daniel Leffler, MD, MS, The Celiac Center at Beth Israel Deaconness Medical Center)